alinnman/celestial-navigation/APPDOC.md

 * Direction : Input

-If the presented ip address is "No network connection" the you need to connect your phone/tablet to the Wi-Fi where your plottin devices is connected.
+If the presented ip address is "No network connection" the you need to connect your phone/tablet to the Wi-Fi where your plotting device is connected.

 NOTE: This allows for use (mapping) in scenarios where you lack internet